Healthcare in Denmark is of an incredibly high standard with numerous medical facilities to choose from throughout the country.

 Denmark operates under a universal healthcare scheme, which all residents have equal access to.
-Most use public healthcare facilities because they are of such a high standard, but private hospitals do exist for those who prefer private care.
+Most use public healthcare facilities because they are of such a high standard, but private hospitals are available for those who prefer private care.

 Most of the Danish population speaks English, so expats should have no problem finding an English-speaking doctor.